chonglab-pitt/chonglab-pitt.github.io/_pages/join_us.md

 We welcome applications from prospective postdocs, graduate students, and undergraduates.
 We encourage a diversity of backgrounds, and applications from women and underrepresented minorities are particularly encouraged.

-*Our Lab Values*

-**Adventure** - We are unafraid to consider unfamiliar applications and to learn new concepts/tools for solving problems that excite us.

-**Creativity** - We encourage blue sky thinking and following your own ideas.

-**Rigor** - We value quality over quantity and maintain openness, integrity, and reproducibility in research, paying special attention to outliers.

-**Persistence** - We value failures as opportunities for learning, noting that great discoveries are often made after countless failed attempts.

-**Collaboration** - We enjoy collaborating with other labs in a variety of efforts, including the integration of simulation with experiment.

-**Diversity** - We seek to make science an inclusive effort in all aspects ranging from hosting visitors to citing relevant work.

-**Balance** - We value work/life balance and maintain a tidy lab for a clear mind.

 {% include figure image_path="/assets/images/pittsburgh.jpg" alt="Pittsburgh Panorama" %}

 ## Postdocs